GMPavanLab/dynsight/docs/source/vision.rst

 The extraction is possible thanks to the optimization of a Convolutional Neural Network (CNN) model training to detect specific objects in the video.
-Once the positions are recovered, a tracking algorithm links each object with its own identity number.
+Once the positions are recovered, a tracking algorithm (:doc:`track`) links each object with its own identity number.

 .. figure:: _static/vision/vision_scheme.jpeg
    :alt: Schematic representation of a typical dynsight.vision application.